Get the Glossary

 Parents know all too well the value of an extra hand, and now is the time you need all the hands you can get.
 What if you’re not sure where to find them?

-The people in your household are likely your best resources while we’re asked to practice social distancing and limit interaction with others.
+The people in your household are likely your most convenient resources.
 It might take some coordination, but trading kid duty with your spouse, partner, parents, or older children can help ensure the kids are cared for and you have the time and energy to get some work done.

-If coordinating with your family isn’t working out, or you don’t have helping hands in your household, you still have options for keeping your kids engaged and cared for.
+If coordinating with your family isn’t working out, or you don’t have other childcare resources to rely on, you still have options for keeping your kids engaged and cared for.
 Don’t be afraid to try something different:

 • Wear your baby.
 Lots of parents use carriers like the Baby Bjorn to allow them more freedom while keeping their baby safe.
 If nothing else, you’ll free up your hands by strapping your little one in for the day.